Reverse DNS (PTR) Lookup

 Find the PTR record (reverse DNS name) for an IPv4 or IPv6 address.
 Important for mail deliverability and server identification.

-Quick answer: Find the PTR record (reverse DNS name) for an IPv4 or IPv6 address.
+Quick answer: Reverse DNS (PTR) Lookup: find the PTR record (reverse DNS name) for an IPv4 or IPv6 address.
 Important for mail deliverability and server identification.
+Runs on our servers, files deleted within minutes, free, no signup.

 Last updated